Robotic arm

 A robotic arm is a type of mechanical arm, usually programmable, with similar functions to a human arm; the arm may be the sum total of the mechanism or may be part of a more complex robot.
 The links of such a manipulator are connected by joints allowing either rotational motion (such as in an articulated robot) or translational (linear) displacement.

 The links of the manipulator can be considered to form a kinematic chain.
 The terminus of the kinematic chain of the manipulator is called the end effector and it is analogous to the human hand.
-However, the term "robotic hand" as a synonym of the robotic arm is often proscribed.